Archive for Financial News – Page 5

 By InvestMacro

-The latest COT data is updated through Tuesday April 7th and shows a quick view of how large traders (for-profit speculators and commercial entities) were positioned in the futures markets.
+The latest COT data is updated through Tuesday May 19th and shows a quick view of how large traders (for-profit speculators and commercial hedgers) were positioned in the futures markets.

-The COT energy market speculator bets were overall lower this week as just one out of the six energy markets we cover had higher positioning while the other five markets had lower speculator contracts.
+The COT bond market speculator bets were overall lower this week as just three out of the nine bond markets we cover had higher positioning while the other six markets had lower speculator contracts.

-COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that Heating Oil (55.2 percent), Gasoline (53.0 percent) and WTI Crude Oil (52.3 percent) lead the energy markets this week.
+COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that the 5-Year Bonds (77 percent) and the Ultra 10-Year Bonds (77 percent) lead the bond markets this week.
+The Ultra Treasury Bonds (76 percent) comes in as the next highest in the weekly strength scores.

-On the downside, the Bloomberg Index (0.0 percent) and Natural Gas (14.4 percent) come in at the lowest strength level currently and is in Extreme-Bearish territory (below 20 percent).
+On the downside, the SOFR 3-Months (0.0 percent) comes in at the lowest strength level currently and is in Extreme-Bearish territory (below 20 percent).
+The next lowest strength scores were the US Treasury Bonds (21 percent) and the 2-Year Bonds (22 percent).

 Strength Statistics: